 - Plan every step of the way carefully and take things one at a time

-Lastly, if you really want to centralize all social media messages in one place, take a minute and sign up for Gorgias for free.
+Lastly, if you really want to centralize all social media messages in one place, learn about Gorgias' social media features and take a minute and sign up for Gorgias for free.